-Field work 2016
+Field work 2017

-Field work was conducted 28 June - 19 July by Knud Falk and Søren Møller assisted by Lena Hansson, Marianne Lind, Linnea Carlzon and Amanda Karlsson.

-In 2016 the spring arrived early and with normal rains, but all of July was dry and sunny.
-The few breeding Peregrines bred early and their prey base was very good but nevertheless they suffered from the lowest nest success and productivity ever recorded in our area.
-A total of 15 site visits to the 12 Peregrine cliffs were conducted.
-Passerines were recorded at seven different line transects covering a total of 23.7 km.
+In 2017, field work was conducted in two periods: 6-13 June (the falcons' incubation period) and 3-24 July (early chick-rearing) by Knud Falk and Søren Møller assisted by Lena Hansson, Marianne Lind, Linnea Carlzon and Amanda Karlsson.
+In 2017 the weather was quite "average" with intermittent spells of rainy days and dry, sunny periods - i.e. normal conditions for the breeding falcons.
+A total of 18 site visits to the 12 core sites were conducted.
+Passerines were recorded at seven different line transects covering a total of 16.8 km in July, and 13.6 km in June.